n8n-io/n8n-docs/docs/integrations/creating-nodes/http-helpers.md

 # Making HTTP Requests

+!!! note "Programmatic style only"
+	The information in this document is for node building using the programmatic style.
+It doesn't apply to declarative style nodes.

 While creating nodes it is very commonn to call external APIs or make HTTP requests to other services.